hydroper/rust_temporal/README.md

 # Temporal

+> **NOTE:** Just use the [`chrono`](https://crates.io/crates/chrono) crate instead.
+This crate hasn't been done and the idea is dead, since the goal was just to support an API similiar to temporal, which may have no benefit compared to `chrono`.

 Work with date-times using a called temporal API.
 It is based on a TC39 proposal.
 Cross-platform and designed for the Rust language.

-> **NOTE:** Currently unavailable and under development.

 ## Roadmap